This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 npx wrangler pages deploy /tmp/deploy/ --project-name your-project-name

-On macOS, two launchd plists automate the pipeline: one runs the full sync (all three sources) nightly at midnight, and a second runs Overcast-only syncs hourly for faster podcast updates.
+On macOS, two launchd plists automate the pipeline: a full sync (all three sources) runs at 2 a.m., and Overcast-only syncs run at 2 p.m. and 8 p.m. for faster podcast updates.
 You could also use cron on Linux or a GitHub Action on a schedule.

 7. Requirements